San7o/hive-operator/docs/DESIGN.md

       trap-id: c4705ec263cc353100b6f18a129e32b67b79171bcb0c90b2731a7923ea4dcee
 spec:
   inodeNo: 13667586
+  devId: 3
   kernelId: fc9a30d5-6140-4dd1-b8ef-c638f19ebd71
 ```

 The fields under `spec` are:

-- `inodeNo`: The inode number of the file to trace, needed by the
+- `inodeNo`: The inode number of the file to monitor, needed by the
   eBPF program.
+- `devId`: The device id associated with the file to monitor.
 - `kernelId`: An unique identifier of a running kernel, to discriminate
   which loader controller should handle this `KiveData`.